jojhelfer/cmdlist.el/README.md

 # Kaizen
 I hope you use and enjoy this package!
 There are presumably a bunch of bugs.
 Please tell me about them if you find them!
 Also, please contribute any bug fixes or other improvements you make.

-And especially: if you beef up your `.latex-packages.sty` and `.latex-builtins` files, please send me your beefed up files so I can incorporate them into the repository.
+And especially: if you beef up your `latex-packages.sty` and `latex-builtins` files, please send me your beefed up files so I can incorporate them into the repository.